uni85/devOps/README.md

 This repository is licensed under the MIT License — see the [LICENSE](./LICENSE) file.

 Maintainers:
-- uni85 — primary maintainer
+- uni85
-- (Add other maintainers here)
+- ninouft
+- souhaGalai
+- Mirabenh
 ---

 ## Useful commands / cheat sheet